DhruvRajpoot/Music/README.md

 <h1 align="center" > "MUSIC" </h1>
 <h2 align="center"> A spotify clone which allows user to search for their favourite music, create playlists, add music to their favourite section. </h2>
+<h3 align="center">It is fully responsive so can be view in mobile, tablet and laptop.</h3>

 > ⚠️ This only **one** of very **__initial release__** and hence there may be bugs, lags, errors.
 > Bug reports in Issues section will really helpful and it would be more great if you fix it and lend a helping hand by opening a pull request.